-With this call for proposals, DFF invites applications for funding for research activities within politically determined themes, which can be found in section 2.
-The call applies to applications submitted by the application deadlines for these themes in the spring of 2025.
-The exact application deadlines are stated in section 2.1 of this call.
+With this call for proposals, DFF invites applications for funding for research activities within the politically determined theme "Arctic research - Climate change and sustainable Arctic societies", which can be found in section 2.
+The call applies to applications submitted by the application deadline for this theme in the autumn of 2025.
+The exact application deadline is stated in section 2.1 of this call.